Wie is de Mol? 25th Anniversary season: Episode 2

 Before the assignment, Nathan (who was voted as the Mole in the last assignment) is given the chance to receive information about the assignment, which the Mole has also been briefed about.
-If he chooses to hear the information, the assignment is worth €1,500, but if he declines, the potential earnings raise to €3,000.
+If he hears the information, the assignment is worth €1,500, but if he declines, the potential earnings raise to €3,000.
 Nathan accepted the offer to hear the information.

-For the assignment, the group select four candidates to undergo a port wine tasting, and four candidates (plus Nathan chose his group after the briefing) to search a cellar for barrels and bring them to a boat.
+For the assignment, the group select four candidates to undergo a port wine tasting, and four candidates (plus Nathan who chose his group beforehand) to search a cellar for barrels and bring them to a boat.

-The five candidates at the cellar attempt to identify five correct barrels among dozens to bring to a boat along the river.
+The candidates at the cellar attempt to identify five correct barrels among dozens to bring to a boat along the river.
 The barrels can be determined by hints given by walkie-talkie by former Wie is de Mol? contestant Ellie Lust, some of which require information about the candidates at the wine tasting.
 For each correct barrel brought to the boat within 30 minutes, €200 is added to the pot.

 Meanwhile, the candidates at the wine tasting attempt to memorize information presented by the sommelier, and answer questions from the other group via walkie-talkie when requested to help them identify the barrels.
 After the tasting, they attempt to identify a 20-year old tawny port from among several glasses of wine to earn €500 for the pot if they are correct.